jignesh13/googlecalendar/README.md

 • Events from Gmail - Flight, hotel, concert, restaurant reservations and more are added to your calendar automatically.

+How set minimum and maximum date of project
+``java

+calendarview.
+``

 <image src=/calendargi.gif